laughedelic/sbt-publish-more/README.md

 By default it will publish to each repository with the same default publish configuration (that is stored in the [`publishConfiguration`][default-publish-configuration] setting), as if you would call normal `publish` task several times while manually changing `publishTo` setting.

 But you may want to publish to _different repositories with different configurations_.
 For example, maven-style vs. ivy-style patterns, or different sets of artifacts.
-So this plugins adds a setting `publishCustomConfigs`, which stores a mapping of `Resolver`s to their corresponding [`PublishConfiguration`]s.
+So this plugin adds a setting `publishCustomConfigs`, which stores a mapping of `Resolver`s to their corresponding [`PublishConfiguration`]s.

 Say you want to publish to one repository maven-style (default) and to the other ivy-style.
 First, you should define your publish resolvers (in `build.sbt`):